Coldog2333/pytoflow/README.md

 This repository is based on the paper 'TOFlow: Video Enhancement with Task-Oriented Flow'.
 It contains some pre-trained models and all of the codes we used including training code, Network structure and so on.

-What's more, you can describe it as the python version of the TOFlow present there ->  [toflow](https://github.com/anchen1011/toflow)
+What's more, you can describe it as the python version of the TOFlow presented there ->  [toflow](https://github.com/anchen1011/toflow)

 ## Prerequisites

 #### PyTorch

   Our implementation is based on PyTorch 0.4.0 [https://pytorch.org/](https://pytorch.org/).

 #### PIL and matplotlib

   For loading images.

 #### opencv-python(cv2)

   For processing videos.

 #### CUDA [optional]

   CUDA is suggested [https://developer.nvidia.com/cuda-toolkit](https://developer.nvidia.com/cuda-toolkit) for fast inference.
 The demo code is still runnable without CUDA, but much slower.

 #### FFmpeg [optional]

   We use FFmpeg [http://ffmpeg.org/](http://ffmpeg.org/) for processing videos.
 That's ok if you don't have a FFmpeg, but maybe it will cost you lot of time to processing.

 ## Installation